Kienus Boulware

-Kienus P. Boulware is an American football coach.
-He is the defensive coordinator and defensive tackles coach at Alabama A&M University, a position he has held since 2022.
+Kienus P. Boulware is an American college football coach.
+He is the defensive coordinator and linebackers coach for Allen University, positions he has held since 2024.
 Boulware served as the head football coach at Winston-Salem State University in Winston-Salem, North Carolina from 2014 to 2018, compiling a record of 35–18.
 He was fired from his post at Winston-Salem State in April 2019 following an altercation between two of his players.
 Boulware played college football at the University of North Carolina at Chapel Hill as a linebacker.